 \section{Equivalence of ensembles}

-We prove in Proposition \ref{2EE} that condition (EE) holds for a large class of systems with product invariant measures.
+We prove, as a consequence of Proposition~\ref{2EE}, that condition (EE) holds for a large class of systems with product invariant measures.
 In this case, $\nu_{k,\ell, \xi}$ does not depend on $\xi$, which simplifies the conditional expectation in the statement of (EE).

-Next, we show in Proposition \ref{Markov_EE} that (EE) also holds for the Markov chain measure $\nu_{1/2}$ defined in Subsection \ref{speed_change_model}.
-Some parts of the proofs of these statements are similar those in \cite{SX}.
+Next, we show in Proposition~\ref{Markov_EE} that (EE) also holds for the Markov chain measure $\nu_{1/2}$ defined in Section~\ref{speed_change_model}.
+Some parts of the proofs of these statements are similar to those in \cite{SX}.